dtcenter/METdataio/docs/Users_Guide/load_data.rst

 - $METDATAIO_HOME is the path to the location of the cloned or forked METdataio source code.

-- Replace the *path-to-your-dir* with the path to the location of the cloned or forked METdataio source code.
+- Replace the *path-to-your-dir* with the actual path to where this file will be saved.

 Change directory to the location where the *example_load_specification.xml* file was copied.